 What does it do?

-In May, as the cherries begin to turn color the flies begin mating and laying their eggs.
-These eggs are inserted and deposited inside ripening fruit leaving very little evidence of the fact.
-That is why when we go to pick and eat the cherries there are worms inside!
+In May, as the cherries begin to turn color, the flies begin mating and laying their eggs.
+These eggs are inserted and deposited inside ripening fruit, leaving very little evidence of the fact.
+That is why there are worms inside when we go to pick and eat the cherries!

 What do I do?

-For the homeowner, monitoring and spraying is the simplest thing to do.
+For the homeowner, monitoring and spraying are the simplest things to do.
 As soon as cherries begin to color, put out Pest Wizard Deciduous Fruit Fly traps to monitor when the flies are present.
-This step can be eliminated and you can just begin spraying as the fruit begins to color but I always spray (even organic sprays) as little as possible so you can wait until you find adult flies to reduce the number of applications.
+This step can be eliminated, and you can just begin spraying as the fruit begins to color, but I always spray (even organic sprays) as little as possible so you can wait until you find adult flies to reduce the number of applications.

-There are a few different things you can spray but I recommend Monterey Garden Insect Spray.
-The active ingredient, Spinosad is not as toxic as Malathion or Sevin yet effective on certain insects.
+You can spray a few different things, but I recommend Monterey Garden Insect Spray.
+The active ingredient, Spinosad, is not as toxic as Malathion or Sevin yet effective on certain insects.
 It is also OMRI listed!
-Begin spraying as soon as you see the adult flies on the traps or as the cherry begin to turn color.
+Begin spraying as soon as you see the adult flies on the traps or as the cherry begins to turn color.
 Spray once per week until harvest.

 So it is simple, just a matter of being prepared.
-Hope this helps!
+I hope this helps!

 Happy Cherry Season!